AppleXY/applexy.github.io/_pages/about.md

   - /about.html
 ---

 I am a final-year Ph.D. student at [CISPA Helmholtz Center for Information Security](https://cispa.de/en), supervised by [Michael Backes](https://cispa.de/en/about/director-page).
+I also work closely with [Xiao Zhang](https://xiao-zhang.net/#featured).
 Prior to that, I obtained my bachelor's (2018) and master's (2021) degrees from the University of Science and Technology of China (USTC).

 # Research Interests